Editor’s note: list counts down from best to worst.

 11) Ernie DiGregorio, assists per game, ’73-’74; free throw percentage, ’73-’74 and ’76-’77

 With an exciting playmaking style, DiGregorio took the NBA by storm in his rookie ’73-’74 season, but then disappeared almost as fast.
-He was already a legend by then in Providence, where he led his high school team to a state championship, then helped Providence College to the Final Four in 1973.
-Drafted third overall by the Braves, DiGregorio led the league in assists per game (8.2) and free throw percentage (90.2%) in his first season and won Rookie of the Year.
-He also set the rookie record for assists in one game with 25 (he still holds a tie in the record with Nate McMillan) and finished third on Buffalo in scoring with 15.2 points per game.
+He led the league in assists per game (8.2) and free throw percentage (90.2%) in his first season, earning him Rookie of the Year.
 But DiGregorio would never fully recover from a knee injury suffered in his second season, which left him so flat-footed later in his career that his nickname “Ernie D” was sarcastically altered to “Ernie No D.” One skill he held on to was foul line shooting, and DiGregorio not only led the league in free throw percentage again in ’76-’77, but broke Bill Sharman’s single season record by hitting at a 94.5% clip (that total still stands as the ninth highest of all time).
 After later failed stints with the Celtics and Lakers, DiGregorio retired in 1978 at the age of 27.

 10) Gheorghe Muresan, field goal percentage, ’95-’96 and ’96-’97

-Towering over opponents at 7″7′, Muresan’s accuracy from the field could be mainly attributed to his being the tallest player in NBA history.
-After struggling to adjust to the NBA in 1993 when he first came to the Bullets from Romania, Muresan took a brief respite playing in France and came back a seemingly new player in ’95-’96.
-He won the Most Improved Player award while averaging 14.5 points and 9.6 rebounds per game, and leading the league in field goal percentage at 58.4%.
-Though his numbers dipped the next season, his shooting from the field actually improved, up to 60.4% to again lead the league.
+It comes a little surprise that the tallest player in NBA history could accurately put the ball in the hoop.
+Muresan towered over most opponents at 7’7″ but still struggled early in his NBA career.
+After a one year side quest in the French league, he returned a seemingly new player.
+Muresan was named Most Improved Player for the ’95-’96 after averaging 14.5 points and 9.6 rebounds per game, while shooting a league leading 58.4% from the field.
+He was even more efficient for the Bullets in ’96-’97, becoming just the 10th player in NBA history to shoot 60%+ from the field in a single season.
 As befitting a man of his size, Muresan struggled to remain healthy, and his body started to break down in 1997, when an ankle injury forced him to miss the entire subsequent season.
 After further back and knee surgeries, Muresan would play just 33 more games in the NBA before retiring in 2000.

 9) Ron Lee, steals per game, ’77-’78

-Though several legendary players like Michael Jordan, Magic Johnson, Allen Iverson, and Chris Paul have led the NBA in steals per game multiple times each, it started out as an obscure stat when the league began tracking it in the ’73-’74 season.
-Lee was the fifth player in league history to top the leaderboard in the category, and the one guy who seemed to do so based purely on hustle.
+While we mostly associate steals leaders as players with quick hands and intelligent defensive instincts, Lee seemingly captured the league lead through pure hustle.
 Nicknamed the “Tasmanian Devil” for his constant energy and “Kamikaze Kid” for his reckless abandon on the court, Lee delighted Phoenix crowds in the late ’70s by diving for loose balls and harassing opposing guards.
 This playing style was certainly exciting but wasn’t conducive to his longevity, as Lee played just six seasons in the NBA.
 But while he was there, Lee was 1st-Team All-Rookie for the Suns in ’76-’77, and then led the league with 2.7 steals per game in ’77-’78.
-His 225 total steals that year was a low total at the time (Don Buse had led the league with 281 one year prior), but would have led the NBA in each of the last 21 seasons.
+His 225 total steals that year was a low total at the time (as comparison, Don Buse had led the league with 281 one year prior), but would have led the NBA in each of the last 21 seasons.

 8) Jon Sundvold, three-point field goal percentage, ’88-’89